 “If you don’t complain, I go to the head of marketing and say, ‘What’s wrong with our ads?’
 Those complaints aren’t necessarily bad for us.
 What you look at is…sales.
 And our sales go up.”

 Yet in 2017 they stopped the sexy ads, refocusing on brand’s history and food quality.
 This move was as controversial for Carl’s Jr. as the years of half-naked models: the young and hungry audience argued in the comments section, producing much buzz and attention for the brand.
-The new ad actually makes fun of the old sexy ways, and looks like this:

 See the difference and decide for yourself!
 And in terms of sales, we’ll see if the new, ironically conservative approach will do for the brand what the combination of girls and burgers used to do.